Rent Relief

 You can apply and be eligible for rental assistance regardless of whether your housing was built with permits.
 The information you provide will not be used for other purposes.

-affordable housing programs.
+Yes.
+However, eligibility rules and requirements vary among different subsidized and affordable housing programs.
 Contact an SF ERAP case manager or visit SFERAP’s website for more information.
 SF ERAP Helpline – (415) 653-5744 or help@sferap.org